Facebook Link Previews – How to Use Domain Verification to Modify Link Posts

 Setting up domain verification is pretty straightforward.
 Before you start, please make sure you’re able to upload files to your webspace or modify your domains DNS settings (only recommended if you know what you’re doing).
 All steps are described in more detail in the official documentation.

 Here’s how to do the verification:

-- Click “Domains” in the main navigation and hit the “Add new” button
+- Click “Domains” in the navigation under “Brand Safety” and hit the “Add” button.

 How Does Domain Verification Affect Link Previews?

 With properly implemented domain verification, you can ensure that those Facebook fan pages associated with a verified domain can edit link previews.
 This applies to both the user interface on Facebook.com and third-party tools like Swat.io, where you can customize the title, description, and image.